Seraph and the Seraphim

 Notwatch Interrogation Boogaloo

-A cold chamber, the hum of machinery, and the gleam of the interrogation frame.
-But this is no ordinary Netwatch sting—it is theatre, trial, and surrender all at once.
+A a cold chamber, the hum of machinery, and the gleam of the interrogation frame.
+This is no ordinary Netwatch sting.
+It’s theatre, trial, and surrender all at once.

-Seraph is stripped of her armour and tested by the trio of Inarael, Azurael, and Razael.
+Panarael sits crowned, watching as Seraph is stripped of her armour and tested by the trio of Inarael, Azurael, and Razael.
 Each brings their own method: the sting of wax, the shock of ice, the bite that leaves marks deep as loyalty.
+All while Sioniel watches from her pod.
+Silent, captive audience, the heart to which Seraph’s every shudder is devoted.

-What begins as interrogation becomes initiation, and ends in an eruption of tenderness, fire, and debauchery.
+What begins as interrogation becomes initiation, and ends in an eruption of tenderness, fire, and sisterhood.

 Performers: Seraph, Panarael, Inarael, Azurael, Razael, Sioniel

-Audience pleasures: Interrogation roleplay, sensation play (ice, wax, impact, biting, pinching, clothespegs), ritual humiliation, devotion, voyeurism, multi-Dom attention
+Audience pleasures: Interrogation roleplay, sensation play (ice, wax, impact, biting), ritual humiliation, devotion, voyeurism, multi-Dom attention

 Three Quick Surrenders